rackerlabs/docs-aws/docs/service-levels/index.rst

   * Prerequisites: The following agents must be installed and working on your EC2 instances in order to be supported by Rackspace

-    * Passport - The ScaleFT server agent allows Rackspace support team to access your instances via SSH (Linux) or RDP (Windows)
+    * Passport - The server agent allows Rackspace support team to access your instances via SSH (Linux) or RDP (Windows)
     * SSM - The AWS Systems Manager agent allows Rackspace to manage your EC2 instances remotely (instance configuration, maintenance of agent